 The Texas Department of Public Safety (DPS) also maintains a statewide database of registered sex offenders and other matters of interest.
 This database is open to the general public and may be accessed through the DPS website.

 The Texas Department of Public Safety sends out post cards to neighborhoods when a “High Risk” offender moves into their community to inform citizens of their presence.

-The City of Rowlett enacted a City Ordinance (PDF) in June 2006 stating registered sex offenders may not reside within 1000 feet of a Child Safety Zone (PDF) (large file - may be slow to download), defined in this ordinance as places where children gather
+The City of Rowlett enacted a City Ordinance (PDF) in June 2006 stating registered sex offenders may not reside within 1000 feet of a Child Safety Zone, defined in this ordinance as places where children gather

 If you have questions regarding registered sex offenders feel free to contact Detective David Mayne in the Criminal Investigations Division at 972-412-6292 or by Email.